 - Helping your kids – Provide an “advance” on their inheritance to help in emergency situations

 - Grandchildren’s college – Whether a gift or a loan, it’s better than the lifetime burden of student loans.

-- Health insurance – Retiring early and bridge the gap until Medicare kicks in
+- Health insurance – Retire early and bridge the gap until Medicare kicks in

 - The other Medicare Insurance – The costs of Medicare Parts B and D are predicted to rise dramatically.